SIU Clinical Center providing over 60 years of training and service to the community

 We commemorate these partnerships and valuable support, while welcoming community members to learn more about the many services available to them.

 The Clinical Center at Southern Illinois University Carbondale has been part of the Southern Illinois Community since 1958.
 The Clinical Center serves as a training and research site for various campus departments that train professionals for work in psychological, educational and Speech & Language services.
-In that training and research capacity we provide a range of services designed to improve the lives of the individuals we serve.
-Our clients come from many walks of life.
-Some are associated with SIUC; many are not.
+In that training and research capacity, we provide a range of services designed to improve the lives of the individuals we serve.
+The Clinical Center provides services to children, adolescents, and adults in the community.
+Some are associated with SIUC, but many are not.

 - Psychological assessments including learning disability and attention deficit disorder